How To Make Archery Targets At Home

 • Old clothing – If you have enough laying around, those t-shirts and jeans can be used as filling.

-• Foam padding – You can buy simple foam at the foam (not styrofoam) to fill this with.
+• Foam mats padding – You can buy simple foam at the foam (not Styrofoam) to fill this with.

-Lay Tyvek home wrap or ground cloth over the front of the target, and attach with staples or tacks to the corners.
+Lay Tyvek home wrap or ground cloth over the front of your new archery target, and attach with staples or tacks to the corners.

 haybales stand